Skip to main content

 Verify via DevTools

-To see what's going on behind the scenes, we can utilise the browser's DevTools panel.
+To see what’s happening behind the scenes, open your browser’s DevTools panel.

 One more thing

-Of course lazy-loading a component doesn't solve one problem: the time of execution for the "problematic" module.
-In our case, the component is exaggerated of course since it's doing some heavy mathematical calculation but regardless of this, users can still visit the route and face performance issues.
-There are certain strategies to help overcome this issue.
-With all the frameworks, we can use magic comments via Webpack to dynamically add prefetch (or preload) via <link rel="prefetch" /> to a page.
-Just place the magic comments before the component's name, inside the import:
+Lazy-loading a component doesn’t solve one problem: the execution time of the “problematic” module.
+Our component is exaggerated (heavy maths), but users can still hit that route and face a slow experience.
+All three frameworks let you use Webpack magic comments to dynamically inject prefetch (or preload) via <link rel="prefetch" />.
+Drop the magic comments before the component name inside the import:

 const Fibonacci = lazy(() =>